Marlie-Mae/Marlie-Mae/README.md

 ### Current Status:

-- 🎒 I'm a 1st year student in Arellano University Plaridel Campus.
+- 🎒 A BIST student in Arellano University Plaridel Campus.
 - 🔍 I’m <strong>still learning and still adjusting</strong> about IT stuff.
 - 💬 Feel free to message me.
 I'll be true that I reply late sometimes.